This site is privately owned and is not affiliated with any government agency. Learn more here

-For more information about LIHEAP’s heating assistance initiative in New Hampshire, see the New Hampshire state LIHEAP page here.
+For more information about LIHEAP’s heating assistance initiative in New Hampshire, see the New Hampshire state 2022 LIHEAP Detailed Model Plan here.

 Cooling assistance is also available through the Electric Assistance Program, a sister program.
 You can find more information about the Electric Assistance Program here.

 LIHEAP Crisis Assistance, like standard LIHEAP benefits, is a cash grant provided to the utility companies of eligible individuals in certain situations.

 If your household meets all the eligibility requirements above and has an energy-related crisis, you may qualify for LIHEAP Crisis Assistance.

 The state of New Hampshire defines “crisis situation” as one where a household: